gitbitgames/aws-lambda-func/README.md

 Directions:
   1. Download read-from-s3.py.
-  2. Input your project information into the terminal.
+  2. Input your project information into the correct fields in read-from-s3.py.
   3. Run the function using Python version 3.9.12 as interpreter to print contents to the terminal.